Dog Training and Dog Care advice from UK Professionals

 Exercise Needs: The Bearded Collie is an active working dog that is known as being the “bouncing dog.”
 In the thick undergrowth of the Scottish hills the Beardie would control stubborn ewes by bouncing and barking in front of them.
 This boisterous dog needs plenty of daily exercise, most of which should be off lead.
 They love playing with a frisbee or football which gives them plenty of exercise and keeps them fit and healthy.
 They also do well at Dog Agility and Dog Obedience trials.

-Feeding Needs: The Bearded Collie is a very messy eater due to the abundance of hair on the head and around the muzzle.
+Diet & Feeding Needs: The Bearded Collie is a very messy eater due to the abundance of hair on the head and around the muzzle.
 Food debris accumulates in the hair and if left can stain the coat yellow and cause skin infections.
 After eating, the dog’s beard needs to be thoroughly cleaned.
 Many owners prefer to feed the dog dry kibble to avoid this problem but be sure that plenty of fresh clean water is available at all times.
 The Beardie has a moderate appetite but can turn its nose up at its regular dinner if fed too many treats and left-overs.

-Common Ailments: This dog has a strong robust constitution and there are no common health issues.
+Health Problems : This dog has a strong robust constitution and there are no common health issues.
 Regular grooming is required often on a daily basis to keep the coat free from debris and matts which can become very painful if left.
 Check for parasites as the dense undercoat is a perfect environment for fleas.

 Physical Description: The overall appearance of this dog is one of a steady, robust, intelligent working dog with an abundance of hair covering the whole body.
 The skull is large, flat and square with a strong muzzle.
 The eyes are large and wide set with a distinctive appealing expression.
 The ears droop and are heavily covered with hair.
 The Bearded Collie has strong jaws with a perfect scissor bite.
 The neck is slightly arched and muscular going down to a body that is longer than tall with a straight topline and well-sprung ribs.
 The shoulders are well sloped back and the legs are strong and muscular and are also covered with long hair.
 The tail is carried low with a slight upward curve at the end.
 It is covered with an abundance of hair.
 The coat is flat, shaggy, long and thick.
 The coat falls from the back forming a natural parting.
 The undercoat is made of soft, thick fur to enable the dog to withstand the harshest weather conditions.
 The coat colours are slate grey, dark grey, red, fawn, black, blue, brown, and all of these can have white markings on the muzzle, head, end of tail, chest and limbs.
 A unique feature of this breed is the coat which is a full rich colour at birth but over the next 12-18 months pales and darkens repeatedly.
 This indicative trait within the breed can be a drawback to breeders as the adult coat colour cannot be determined as a puppy.
 Whatever the colour, the Bearded Collie has a wonderfully abundant and richly coloured coat that is easily recognisable.
 All in all the Bearded Collie is a striking robust dog with a smooth free gait.

-Bearded Collie K9 Obedience Dog Breed Summary:
+Bearded Collie Dog Breed Summary:

 The Bearded Collie is an intelligent, docile, gentle and affectionate dog.
 This dog has the capacity to be an extremely obedient dog or a complete tyrant!